mozex/laravel-scout-bulk-actions/README.md

 Creating and maintaining open-source projects requires significant time and effort.
 Your support will help enhance the project and enable further contributions to the Laravel community.

 Sponsorship can be made through the [GitHub Sponsors](https://github.com/sponsors/mozex) program.
 Just click the "**[Sponsor](https://github.com/sponsors/mozex)**" button at the top of this repository.
-Any amount is greatly appreciated and will go directly towards developing and improving this package.
+Any amount is greatly appreciated, even a contribution as small as $1 can make a big difference and will go directly towards developing and improving this package.

 Thank you for considering sponsoring.
 Your support truly makes a difference!

 ## Installation